 - Predecessor: Diary Of A Prosecutor

-I’ll Go To You When The Weather Is Nice is a perfect romance drama for the last month of winter.
+When the Weather is Fine is a perfect romance drama for the last month of winter.
 It stars Park Min-young (Her Private Life) as a musician who moves back to her hometown and reunites with her high school classmate, played by Seo Kang-joon (Watcher), who now runs a small bookstore in the town.
 Her heartbreak and his monotonous life start to go away when they reconnect and fall in love with each other.
 Described as a “healing” romance story, this new Korean drama is based on a popular novel of the same title by Lee Do-woo.

 - Genre: Medical Drama, Slice of Life

 - Main Cast: Jo Jung-suk, Kim Dae-myung, Jung Kyung-ho, Yoo Yeon-seol, & Jeon Mi-do

 - Predecessor: Pegasus Market